noirello/pyorc/docs/api.rst

     Converts the high-level Python object to basic ORC type.
 Its arguments is a single Python object when the convert is bound to `date` or `timestamp`.
-The precision and scale are also passed to this method as integers, along with the object when it's bound to a decimal type.
+The precision and scale are also passed to this method as integers, along with the object when it's bound to a decimal type, and the Writer's timezone as a ZoneInfo object when it's bound to a timestamp type.

     Expected return value: